k3va/LING-L645/README.md

 1. Introduction

-Language data is vital to building NLP solutions for the worldís languages.
+Language data is vital to building NLP solutions for the world‚Äôs languages.
 For low-resource languages like Nahuatl, building and maintaining a data corpus is a challenging task, owing to the lack of proper quality and quantity of training data.
 Moreover, the combined effect of over 500